If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 20 Points

-English language at level B1
+English language proficiency at the appropriate level

 10 Points